 In addition to being cruelty-free and eco-friendly, Ethletic‘s sneakers are also made with fair trade practices.
 According to the company’s website, Ethletic pays a premium of $1 per pair of shoes sold to the factory’s Workers Welfare Society in Sialkot, Pakistan, where the shoes are handmade by local workers.

-Another Peta-Approved brand, UK-based label Koi is essentially the all-vegan version of Forever 21, offering on-trend, animal-friendly silhouettes for women under $60.
+Another Peta-approved brand, U.K.-based label Koi is essentially the all-vegan version of Forever 21, offering women’s on-trend, animal-friendly silhouettes for under $60.
 As part of its sustainability mission, the brand takes part in green practices like encouraging customers to recycle unwanted shoes to reusing water during the manufacturing process.

 Matt & Nat

-Native is based in Vancouver, Canada, and offers a range of lifestyle shoes for men, women and kids, including ultra-lightweight options like perforated sneakers.
-To reduce its environmental impact, the company collects worn and unwanted Native Shoes that are recycled and used to furnish projects in the community — such as creating flooring for local playgrounds.
+Native is based in Vancouver, Canada, and offers a range of lifestyle shoes for men, women and kids, including ultralightweight options like perforated sneakers.
+To reduce its environmental impact, the company collects worn and unwanted Native Shoes that are recycled and used to furnish projects in the community, such as flooring for local playgrounds.

 Nomadic State of Mind

 Nomadic State of Mind has employed local artisans in Nicaragua for over a decade to create its handmade rope sandals.
-The grecian-style look, available in slide and strappy ankle styles with a woven base, is made of rope, up-cycled sail cloth, hemp and recycled plastic.
+The Grecian-style look, available in slides and strappy ankle styles with a woven base, is made of rope, upcycled sailcloth, hemp and recycled plastic.